Hakiiiim/The-antennas-location-problem/README.md

 ### 4.2 The 6 dimensional case

-This part which interests us the most, because we will study the influence of the variables{Xi}i∈[1,6]which correspond to the position of the 3 antennas which are all free with :
+This part which interests us the most, because we will study the influence of the variables {Xi} i ∈ [1,6] which correspond to the position of the 3 antennas which are all free with :

 - (X 1 ,X 2 ): Represents the first antenna
 - (X 3 ,X 4 ): Represents the second antenna
 - (X 5 ,X 6 ): Represents the third antenna
-All these variables are uniformly distributed over the interval[LB,UB]that we defined previously.
+All these variables are uniformly distributed over the interval [LB,UB] that we defined previously.
-The main objective of this part is to show that the SOBOL decomposition ofS(X 1 ,X 2 ,X 3 ,X 4 ,X 5 ,X 6 )would have 6 non-null terms.
+The main objective of this part is to show that the SOBOL decomposition of S(X 1 ,X 2 ,X 3 ,X 4 ,X 5 ,X 6 ) would have 6 non-null terms.
 The approach will be the same as in 2D :
-1. Generate our model which will approximate the function S with the Kri- ging average (using thekm()function withcovtype= ‘matern 3 ′ 2 ) the result of the meta-modeling part
+1. Generate our model which will approximate the function S with the Kri- ging average (using the km()function with covtype= ‘matern 3/2 ) the result of the meta-modeling part
-2. SimulateSiwithi∈[LB,UB]
+2. Simulate Si with i∈[LB,UB]
-3. Calculate the SOBOL indices (using thefast99()function)
+3. Calculate the SOBOL indices (using thefast99() function)
 4. Apply the MORRIS method and compare the results
 The following figures show the estimate of the conditional expectation of Xi of each antenna which is defined by :